eugenehard/netbox/README.md

-Attempt to write a script which dynamicly populates custom field "sw_version" in the nebox for devices in active status within specific tenant rsa keys used for auth
+Attempt to write the script which dynamicly populates custom field "sw_version" at the netbox for devices in active status within specific tenant rsa keys used for auth